georgiagrayland/Tennis-Legend/README.md

 ## Sign Up Form
 * The sign up section has a form to collect details from users so that they can enter a draw to win tickets to a Grand Slam.
-* The form collect the user’s first name, last name, and an email address.
+* The form collects the user’s first name, last name, and an email address.
 It also includes a radio button selector for users to indicate a preference of tournament they would like to win tickets for.
 * The form is valuable to the user as it gives them the ability to enter a competition and also be on the mailing list for Tennis Legend for future contact.

 ![Signup Form](readme-assets/tennis-legend-signup.png)